 For pupils to do well in a subject, it is essential that they have a good understanding of the basics.
 For this reason, in some subjects, it is not simply more knowledge that is needed to achieve to a high standard.
 In some areas, pupils will be expected to ‘master’ the basics and will then be assessed depending upon their ability to apply the skills and knowledge they have acquired in a different context.

-From September 2021 we are making some changes to the way that we assess and report pupil achievement in Year 7.
+From September 2021 we are making some changes to the way that we assess and report pupil achievement in Year 7 and Year 8.
 Pupils will be placed into a pathway based on their KS2 data and through core subject baseline assessments, completed during September.
 We do not want to assign KS4 target grades to pupils as we do not want to limit their aspirations.

 Based on their identified start points, pupils will be placed into one of four pathways: